austin-mroz/SMORES/calculate-sterimol-for-validation-systems/stermol-calculation.md

 offered in morfeus and sterimol > `common_carbon_morfeus_xyz_sterimol_parameters.csv`
 - [ ] generate sterimol parameters from streusel surface using cube file
-- [ ] generate catalyst sterimol parameters for all radii types offered in morfeus and sterimol
+- [X] generate catalyst sterimol parameters for all radii types offered in morfeus and sterimol
+- [X] algorithm to determine the atom indices for the sterimol calculations of common carbon substituents
-- [ ] algorithm to determine the atom indices for the sterimol calculations
+- [ ] algorithm to determine the atom indices for the catalysts

 ### notes on the algorithm to determine the atom indices
 In order to do this automatically, we should probably refactor the smores